Forget digital natives. Here’s how kids are really using the Internet. Doug Chayka The era of the digital native is over.

-Good digital citizens know how to protect themselves (and their personal information), how to protect others, and how to behave civilly in online discourse.
+Most debates center on choosing the best classroom hardware to bridge the gap: ‘Should we try to get a laptop on every desk?
+Tablets?
+Two-in-ones?’
+However, the hardware debate obscures a deeper issue.
+It doesn’t matter what kind of technology a student uses, so much as what the student is encouraged to do with it.
 Digital Literacy and Learning in the United States.
 Americans fall along a spectrum of preparedness when it comes to using tech tools to pursue learning online, and many are not eager or ready to take the plunge For many years concerns about “digital divides” centered primarily on whether people had access to digital technologies.

 Now, those worried about these issues also focus on the degree to which people succeed or struggle when they use technology to try to navigate their environments, solve problems, and make decisions.
 A recent Pew Research Center report showed that adoption of technology for adult learning in both personal and job-related activities varies by people’s socio-economic status, their race and ethnicity, and their level of access to home broadband and smartphones.
 Another report showed that some users are unable to make the internet and mobile devices function adequately for key activities such as looking for jobs.

 Relatively Hesitant – 52% of adults in three distinct groups.
 7 Myths of the Digital Divide - Cyborgology.
 1.

 The digital divide is so over that it’s passé This is a common trope I hear at conferences, whether academic or otherwise.
 Before presenting at the American Sociological Association annual meeting last year, I got feedback from colleagues that I should explain what in the heck the digital divide is before launching into its connection to online activism.
 Huh?
 We are sociologists – we have all read Marx.